Summarise the geographic scope and position of occurrence data, and optionally estimate diversity and evenness

 If

-is supplied, remove the most common taxon prior to rarefaction.
-ThenTax
+omitDom = TRUEandquotaQorquotaNis supplied, remove the most common taxon prior to rarefaction.
+ThenTaxandevennessreturned are unaffected.

 Value

-of spatial and optional diversity metrics.
-If dat
+A matrix of spatial and optional diversity metrics.
+If dat is a

 Details